risingwavelabs/risingwave-docs/docs/ingest/ingest-from-automq-kafka.md

 1. If you do not have a RisingWave cluster, you need to create one by navigating to [**Clusters**](https://cloud.risingwave.com/clusters/) in RisingWave.
 2. Go to [**Source**](https://cloud.risingwave.com/source/), and log in to your database.
 Create a database user if necessary.
 3. Click **Create source**.
 Because AutoMQ Kafka is 100% compatible with Apache Kafka, you can simply select Kafka in the window that opens.
-5. Specify the parameters for connecting to the AutoMQ Kafka topic that you created earier.
+5. Specify the parameters for connecting to the AutoMQ Kafka topic that you created earlier.

    :::note